 We even built our own contextual targeting system called Marmalade that uses machine learning to determine deeper contextual information about the content!

-Marmalade has been running for over 3 years now and we’ve used this data on thousands of advertiser campaigns across every type of content that AdThrive publishers create.
-We’re continuously upgrading it, with big plans for adding even more features in preparation for the death of the cookie in 2022.
+Marmalade has been running since 2017 and we’ve used this data on thousands of advertiser campaigns across every type of content that AdThrive publishers create.
+We’re continuously upgrading it in preparation for the death of the cookie in 2022.

 How does Marmalade work?